 Mobile Video and Visual Storytelling

-Please note: This course has a maximum of 14 attendees.
+Please note this course has a maximum of 14 delegates.

-Smartphones and mobile applications have made digital storytelling, reporting and instant upload the way of 'now'.
-And if it's not video, it's a live chat, live stream or a hangout.
+Smartphones, sharp cameras and mobile applications have made video, digital storytelling, reporting and instant sharing the way of 'now'.
+And if it's not video, it's live chat, live stream or a little augmented reality to liven things up.

 - Understanding your story - moving away from the written word